Project Overview

 What does the EA for Ashland BRT analyze?
 What were the findings?

-The EA for Ashland BRT documents the full range of possible positive and negative effects of the project along the full 16-mile corridor from Irving Park Road to 95th Street.
-This process analyzes the impacts of the Preferred Alternative configuration (the “Build Alternative”) as compared to existing conditions (the “No Build Alternative”).
+The EA for Ashland BRT documented the full range of possible positive and negative effects of the project along the full 16-mile corridor from Irving Park Road to 95th Street.
+This process analyzed the impacts of the Preferred Alternative configuration (the “Build Alternative”) as compared to existing conditions (the “No Build Alternative”).

 How to Comment